Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

-Adding a third magnetic coil system (Fig. 3c) located between the two mirror throat volumes with a current running in the same direction as the second magnet coil pair also will transform the outer flux lines from convex to concave so that all field lines that cross the symmetry plane, and enter the mirror throats will have favorable curvature.
-This results in an increased total flux in the plasma confinement domain.
+Adding a third magnetic coil system (Fig.~\ref{fig:progress}c) located between the two mirror throat volumes, with a current running in the same direction as the second magnet coil pair, transforms also the outer flux line curvature from unfavorable to favorable.
+Hence, all field lines crossing the symmetry plane and entering the mirror throats will exhibit favorable curvature and the total flux in the plasma confinement domain is increased.
+A Novatron magnetic field configuration, with magnetic field strength values planned for the N1 experiment, is shown in Fig.~\ref{fig:N1_overview}.